 This article will show you what exactly happens to your face after months/years of mewing, and how to evaluate mewing before/after photographs.
 For more information on what exactly mewing is, see our Ultimate Mewing Guide.

 First, let’s talk about what changes you can expect to see in overall general terms.
-For that, check out the above picture for a refresher on skull anatomy, and then look at this picture below which illustrates what is happening to the skeletal structure itself with mewing:
+For that, check out the above picture for a refresher on skull anatomy.

 The main difficulty in evaluating faces for mewing results is that a recessed face is easy to hide.
 When the entire craniofacial structure sinks from years of poor posture and mouth-breathing, people tend to compensate for it over time by simply looking upwards.
 This hides what is going on under the surface, as the facial plane still appears normal.

 On top of that, genetics ensures that some people have slanted foreheads and recessed features even if their jaws aren’t recessed themselves.
 It’s difficult for even professionals to evaluate without the use of X-Rays.

 That being said, there are still clear signs to watch out for and obvious results are still easy to see.
 In general, keep in mind the extreme cases of a mouthbreather (long) face and a forward grown (short) face.

 The top row of images in the above picture showcases a well-developed face, whereas the bottom row showcases the classic mouthbreather look.